Tips for Measuring Software Developer Productivity

 Efficiency

-Developer efficiency refers to the progress a developer makes without getting interrupted by external or internal factors.
-It can also be denoted as "a continuous flow of work."
-Every employee, including developers, needs a working environment with minimal barriers and distractions to work consecutively for hours.
+Developer efficiency refers to the progress a developer makes without getting interrupted by external or internal factors, otherwise known as a continuous flow of work.
+Every employee, including developers, needs a working environment with minimal barriers and distractions.

 • Ability to quickly complete tasks